reframejs/reframe/readme.md

 Instead of being one big monolith,
 Reframe is merely a collection of:
 - Do-one-thing-do-it-well tools.
-- Starters, to quickly scaffold a fully-featured app.
+- Starters, to quickly scaffold fully-featured apps.

 Reframe gives you the same guidance and development speed as a big monolith but with zero sacrifice on control and flexibility.

-**[Warning]** This project is experimental and currently not worked on.
+**[Warning]** This project is experimental and currently not being worked on.
 I do intend to make progress on it but not in the next couple of months.
 That said, Goldpage and Wildcard are production-ready tools that you can use today;
 I actively maintain them and I will fix any bug that you may encounter.